Little Quarter Walking Tour:

 22. Míšeňská Lane:

-About Míšeňská Street: As you leave the Lesser Town Bridge Towers toward Míšeňská Street consider taking a food break at one of the charming outdoor restaurants.
-Also make sure to inspect the Four Maidens Statue street lamp in the middle of the road.
+About Míšeňská Lane: As you leave the Lesser Town Bridge Towers toward Míšeňská Street consider taking a food break at one of the charming outdoor restaurants.
+Make sure to also inspect the Four Maidens Statue street lamp in the middle of the road.
 We love walking just past it and taking photos of the lamps with the huge medieval tower in the background.
-After turning onto Míšeňská Street you’ll notice it is kind of like the land based version of the Devil’s Stream with tightly packed colorful following a curved cobblestone lane.
+After turning onto Míšeňská Street you’ll notice it is kind of like the land-based version of the Devil’s Stream with tightly packed colorful following a curved cobblestone lane.
 If you place your camera right at ground level you can get an excellent photo down the unique lane complete with the detail of the cobblestones.

-At the very end of Míšeňská Street, consider popping into Vojan Park if the gate is open.
-The Park was built for the monastery of the Order of the Carmelitans in the 1200s making it one of Prague’s oldest parks.
-In 1660 they added the small, black cave-like St. Elias Chapel which is kind of cool.
-Near the West side of the park the Church of St. Joseph at Lesser Town was built in 1686 for the women of Carmelites Convent.
-The park is one of the oldest in Europe as it was formed in 1300.
+At the very end of Míšeňská Street, consider popping into Vojan Park if the gate is open which is one of the city’s oldest parks.
+When the Episcopal court was demolished in 1248, the Vojanovy Gardens served as a fruit orchard and park.
+After the orchard was bought in 1653, it became part of a new convent for the Order of Carmelite Sisters.
+In 1660 they added the small, black cave-like Saint Elias Chapel which is cool to visit.
+Near the West side of the park, the Church of St. Joseph at Lesser Town was built in 1686 for the former convent’s nuns.

 23. John Lennon Wall: